 01 Oct West Palm Beach Mulch

-West Palm Beach Mulch
+West Palm Beach Mulch Services

 With drought conditions in Florida continually increasing in severity, homeowners are looking for creative ways to save water and keep their lawns looking their very best.
 Applying mulch two or three times a year helps soil preserve vital nutrients and also helps to keep the ground moist.
 Both animal and plant life depend on top soil for their survival.
 If the soil has an abundance of nutrients, plants and animals will thrive.